OV3RLORDS-MODS/Node-Manager/README.md

 Official Discord: Join our community for support and updates!
 Discord Server https://discord.gg/RERh9UBY

-Thank you for choosing GSM.
+Thank you for choosing Node Manager.
 We hope it makes managing your game servers a lot easier and more enjoyable.
 If you have any questions or need assistance, feel free to reach out on our Discord server.
 Happy gaming! 🚀
 ============================================================

-Custom GSM License
+Custom Node Manager License

-Copyright (c) 2024 GSM - GAME SERVER MANAGER
+Copyright (c) 2024 Node Manager - GAME SERVER MANAGER

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use